-The atmosphere is a gaseous cocoon that makes life possible on a rock-encrusted ball of molten lava orbiting the sun.
-As such, it is a true marvel of physics and engineering.
-Oxygen and ozone prevent dangerous, high frequency gamma, x-ray and ultraviolet radiation from reaching the earth’s surface.
-Nitrogen and oxygen meanwhile block harmful, fast-moving cosmic rays from deep space.
-However, the atmosphere allows the visible, life-giving frequencies of sunlight to pass through a kind of window.
-The sunlight is absorbed by the earth’s surface and beamed outward as infrared radiation, or heat.
+The atmosphere is a true marvel of engineering – a gaseous cocoon that makes life possible on earth.
+Nitrogen, oxygen and ozone prevent dangerous, high frequency cosmic radiation from reaching the earth’s surface.
+At the same time, the atmosphere allows visible, life-giving frequencies of sunlight to pass through a kind of window (illustration below).

 Increasingly, the greenhouse gases (GHGs) produced by human activity are amplifying the heat-trapping properties of the atmosphere, with the now-familiar apocalyptic symptoms: frequent extreme storms, widespread severe drought, wildfire of unprecedented scale, rapidly melting glaciation, and rising sea levels.

 The cause and effect of greenhouse gas pollution has become so obvious that the climate crisis can now be summarized in stark terms: Greenhouse gas pollution is dangerously warming the atmosphere.
 The appropriate response now seems equally obvious: Stop greenhouse gas pollution.
 Clean it up.